To register a feature film, please fill out the form below.

 All films must be presented in their original version and subtitled in French (except for films whose original version is in French).
 Any language in which the film is or will be broadcast in its country of origin is considered an original version.

-The Board of Directors and/or the Selection Committee will assess the extent to which a version that does not exactly meet this definition may nevertheless be retained.
+The Selection Committee and/or the Board of Directors will assess the extent to which a version that does not exactly meet this definition may nevertheless be retained.

 The costs of subtitling are to be paid by the Belgian producer, seller or distributor.
-The screenings during the event are provided by the FIFCL ‘s service providers/partners (the asbl les Grignoux, Kinepolis Group or sub4u).
+Screenings during the event are provided by FIFCL service providers/partners (asbl Les Grignoux, Kinepolis Group or sub4u).

 Article 8

-Films selected for the Official Selection agree to display the “Official Selection 2023” logo on all advertising materials FIFCL In addition, the winners and the distribution companies agree to include, on their publicity materials, the mention of the prizes as defined in the graphic charter of the Liege International Comedy Film Festival, available on the official website.
+The teams of films selected for the Official Selection agree to use the FIFCL “Official Selection 2024” logo on all advertising materials.
+In addition, prizewinners and distribution companies undertake to include, on their advertising materials, the mention of the prizes as defined in the Liège International Comedy Film Festival graphic charter, available on the official website.

 On each communication support (poster, banner, advertising, video related to the presence of the film teams in Liege), the logo of the Liège International Comedy Film Festival must imperatively be on the poster.